Aliases for SIN3A Gene

 GeneCards Summary for SIN3A Gene

 SIN3A (SIN3 Transcription Regulator Family Member A) is a Protein Coding gene.
 Diseases associated with SIN3A include Chromosome 15Q24 Deletion Syndrome Chromosome 15Q24 Duplication Syndrome, Included and Chromosome 15Q24 Deletion Syndrome.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Macrophage Differentiation and Growth Inhibition by METS.
+Among its related pathways are Packaging Of Telomere Ends and Assembly of RNA Polymerase-II Initiation Complex.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is SIN3B.

 UniProtKB/Swiss-Prot Summary for SIN3A Gene

 Acts as a transcriptional repressor.
 Corepressor for REST.
 Interacts with MXI1 to repress MYC responsive genes and antagonize MYC oncogenic activities.
 Also interacts with MXD1-MAX heterodimers to repress transcription by tethering SIN3A to DNA.
 Acts cooperatively with OGT to repress transcription in parallel with histone deacetylation.
 Involved in he control of the circadian rhythms.
 Required for the transcriptional repression of circadian target genes, such as PER1, mediated by the large PER complex through histone deacetylation.
 Cooperates with FOXK1 to regulate cell cycle progression probably by repressing cell cycle inhibitor genes expression (By similarity).